FireBlaze236/SquareHit_Game_SFML/README.md

 2. Download the source code
 3. Open `SFML1.sln` in Visual Studio
 4. Build the project in Visual Studio.
 Make sure x86 is selected in Configuration options.
-5. Copy over the dll files from `SFML1/` to the folder the exe was built.
+5. Copy over the dll files and `assets` folder from `SFML1/` to the folder the exe was built.
 The game requires the exe files to be in the same folder as the dlls.

 ### Other Platforms